 - Any error found is described to the user in text, along with suggestions for how to correct the error.

 - All forms have a correct focus order so they can be navigated using the Tab key on your keyboard.

 - All forms can be submitted using the Return ↵ or Enter key.

 - We use unobtrusive client-side (on your computer rather than on our server) scripts.

 - This website uses cascading style sheets (CSS) for visual design and layout.
-Learn how to modify this site to fit your needs on the BBC's My web my way.

 - This website is accessible from smartphones and tablets.

 - Page layout and content respond to the size of the browser window to make best use of the space available.

 - Buttons and navigation have a minimum height of 36 pixels for ease of use on touch interfaces.

 - The menu (navigation) collapses on smaller devices to save screen space.
 It can be reopened with the "more" button in the top right corner of the site.